brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Day 5 (15km)
 Aguas Calientes to Machu Picchu

-We left at 5:00am to tackle the final 1,800 steps between us and Machu Picchu.
+We left at 5:00am to tackle the final 1,800 steps.
 It was pitch black, following the river to a bridge, then trudging up the steep trail.
-Cesar took a bus with some of the others, but these final steps felt important after the past few days.
-We reached the top as the sun rose and were one of the first to enter that day.
-We entered
+Cesar took the zig-zagging bus with some of the others, but these final steps felt important after the past few days.
+We reached the top just as the sun rose, and were one of the first to enter that day.
+The light morning fog lifted as if just for us.
+I had now seen five of the Seven Wonders, and this was easily the most impressive.

-To manage the amount of tourists, they have fours designated routes around the site.
+The city is massive, and so dramatically framed by nearby peaks.
+Over 150 buildings are perfectly preserved, supported by the terraces the Incas were known for.
+Granite stones weighing up to 55 Tonnes have been perfectly carved to fit one another, and we walked along all the irrigation systems, fountains and baths.
+Observatories had water mirrors on the ground which were used to know the date, and stone pegs show how roofs were tied down.
+This was easily one of the most amazing things I had ever seen, walking alongside llamas here above the clouds.

-Mirror water, roof tie down pegs, large block walls, terraces, water systems Condor shape.
-Cusco is Puma (Sacsayhuaman is head)
+Kevin & I did make a mistake when we entered early, not knowing the routes are strictly one-way, even when empty.
+It took some effort but we managed to get back to Cesar for a tour with our group.
+He told us about the Inca Trilogy; the Condor, Puma & Snake which represent the Sky, Earth & Underworld.
+He showed how Machu Picchu is distinctly shaped like a Condor, drawing connections to Cusco which is shaped like a Puma.
+He pointed out the mortarless masonry and wall designs which has survived earthquakes, and described what various buildings were thought to be for.

-The Condor, Puma, and Snake form the Inca Trilogy, representing the three planes of existence in Andean cosmology.
-The Condor (Hanan Pacha) symbolizes the upper world/heavens, the Puma (Kay Pacha) represents the earthly world/living, and the Snake (Ukhu Pacha) signifies the underworld/dead.
+And suddenly it was over.
+We were descending the steps, collecting our bags, and sitting on the most scenic train I'd ever seen.
+We watched the valley disappear behind us, and that night were back in the busy city of Cusco.
+Kevin & I got dinner with Renata that night and already reminisced.
+We were excited for simple things like washing our clothes and a day of not walking, but we knew the experience had been special.

 <p align="center" width="100%">
     <img width="400" src="/images/salkantay9.jpeg">